Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 What are the challenges of onsite sanitation?

-Regular maintenance, public perception, and effective regulation are some of the challenges associated with onsite sanitation.
+Regular maintenance, public perception, and effective regulation are some of the challenges associated with onsite or decentralized sanitation.

 Regular maintenance is crucial for the proper functioning of onsite systems.
 Septic tanks typically require pumping every 3-5 years, while other systems may need more frequent inspections and maintenance.